O365/python-o365/README.md

 > Note: You only need the scopes when login as those are kept stored within the token on the token backend.

-The user of this library can then request access to one or more of this resources by providing scopes to the oauth provider.
+The user of this library can then request access to one or more of these resources by providing scopes to the oauth provider.

-> Note: If you latter on change the scopes requested, the current token will be invaled and you will have to re-authenticate.
+> Note: If you later on change the scopes requested, the current token will be invaled, and you will have to re-authenticate.
 The user that logins will be asked for consent.

 For example your application can have Calendar.Read, Mail.ReadWrite and Mail.Send permissions, but the application can request access only to the Mail.ReadWrite and Mail.Send permission.
 This is done by providing scopes to the `Account` instance or `account.authenticate` method like so: